Ad Code

 The Katana’s Form

 Translated in its literal translation, “Katana” means “a curved, one-sided blade”.
 And that’s precisely what this sword is.
 The master swordsmith forged a metal blade with its sharp end outward-facing.
-He also shortened its length to 2.5 shaku, or close to that score.
-Its diversifications are somewhere between 23 to 29 inches.
+He shortened its length to 2.5 shaku, or close to that score.
+Its diversifications are somewhere between 23 and 29 inches.
 Some deem it the shorter version of a wazikazu as long as it falls within the 2-shaku length.
-And its weight is within the 750 to the 1000-gram border.
+And its weight is within the 750 to 1000-gram border.

 The reason behind creating a significantly shorter blade is that Amakuni wanted it to strike even more lethal blades, as it’s best used in close combat.
-Its fast build and lightweight characteristic make it a precise cutting tool.
+Its fast build and lightweight characteristics make it a precise cutting tool.
 Or when wielded in battle, wounding and ultimately lethally injuring the enemy.

 Manufacturing The Katana

-A softer type of steel is added to the tamahagane block, now thickened and strengthened.
+A softer type of steel is added to the tamahagane block, which is now thickened and strengthened.
 It might sound counterintuitive, pouring a more delicate material to improve its durability.
 But this has to be done so that the steel doesn’t become vulnerable to breaking or shattering when exposed to intense dynamic force, friction, and load.

 The Hamon line usually reveals itself here, appearing as a wave-like pattern resulting from the heating and hardening processes.
 Once this occurs, the swordsmith will know that the procedure is about halfway through.
-This is immediately followed by quenching--- a heating technique wherein the temperature of the heat itself differs according to types of metals.
+This is immediately followed by quenching--- a heating technique wherein the temperature of the heat itself differs according to the types of metals.
 It’s said that this complicated method can only be executed by highly skilled and experienced swordsmiths.

 Subsequently, it’s promptly cooled to intensify the level of hardness of the blade.
 Here is where crystal lattices permeate the martensite.
-Its final form will appear through a series of sharpening and polishing through the use of stones that vary in granulation.
+Its final form will appear through a series of sharpening and polishing using stones that vary in granulation.
 Extra attention and care are given to this part of the process because it concerns what the swordsmith wants the blade to look like.
 Every chiselled angle and the flattened surface will manifest itself permanently.
 Hence, the master will complete this step cautiously and with painstaking meticulousness.

 With engravings to customise the blade, and the addition of the tsuka (hilt), the Katana sword is, in the beautiful sense of the word, “perfect” and is ready to be given to its owner.